Who provides Generative Engine Optimization (GEO) services for global B2B brands?

 • User → ChatGPT/Gemini → answer immediately, no click

-• SEO is no longer enough — you need AI-citation-friendly architecture
+• SEO is no longer enough — you need an AI-citation-friendly architecture: built on the AI-first methodology + Uplify Content.

 GEO closes this gap.
 We don't abandon SEO — we add a layer so the brand is both in Google's top 10 and in AI-generated answers.
 A dual channel instead of one.